-My students and I are obsessed with Iwako erasers!
-We use them for practically everything in piano lessons, except erasing!
+Have you discovered Iwako erasers in piano lessons yet?
+My piano students and I use them for practically everything in piano lessons, except erasing!

-And, they’re super fun because they are all actually little puzzles that come apart into a bunch of pieces.
+They’re super fun because they are all actually little puzzles that come apart into a bunch of pieces.
 My students absolutely love taking them apart and putting them back together.
-If I let them, they could probably spend the whole hour fidgeting with them!
+If I let them, they could probably spend the whole lesson fidgeting with them!

 Here are a few ways we’ve used them during lessons: